thoukydides/homebridge-homeconnect/README.md

 For more advanced options refer to [Customising Appliance Programs](https://github.com/thoukydides/homebridge-homeconnect/wiki/Programs) and [`config.json`](https://github.com/thoukydides/homebridge-homeconnect/wiki/config.json).

+The easiest way to configure this plugin is via the [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) graphical settings editor.
+This plugin dynamically updates its configuration schema with the appropriate options for the connected appliances.

 ## Appliance Support

 The functionality supported by this plugin with different appliances types is described in: